Master of Science in Cartography and GIS

 - Coursework may include up to 6 credits of Geog 990

 Breadth Requirements (Prior to Entry)–

 - Note: Students who have not taken courses in all or some of these areas prior to applying for the program may still be admitted but will be expected to complete any missing coursework during their residence here.

-- Note: These courses can count for both Breadth Requirements AND Course Requirements but are typically not seminars.
+- Note: One of these courses can count for both Breadth Requirements AND Course Requirements but are typically not seminars.

 - Geog 765 + Geog 766

 These courses introduce graduate students to research in the field of geography.
 The 765 course stresses conceptual contexts, while the 766 course emphasizes research design.

 - Geog 370 (Introduction to Cartography)